-India has emerged as a source of great fascination and growing interest for Dr. Harbold in recent years.
-Starting with a Niebuhr Center Grant that funded a trip to India with Dr. Paul Parker’s Peoples and Religions of India course.
-Harbold has now visited India thirteen times, published materials on Indian music, and facilitated Indian music concerts and courses at Elmhurst College.
+INDIA—Indian music has emerged as one of the great passions of Dr. Harbold’s life over the past two decades.
+A Niebuhr Center grant funded his first trip to India in 2005, accompanying Dr. Paul Parker’s Peoples and Religions of India course.
+Harbold has now visited India thirteen times, published materials on Indian music, given talks at many Indian colleges and universities, and hosted Indian music concerts and courses at Elmhurst College.
 Some highlights include:

 - Pt.
-Nagarajrao Havaldar of Bangalore came to Elmhurst College to teach an upper-level course on Indian Music and private lessons in Hindustani classical music.
+Nagarajrao Havaldar of Bengaluru spent a semester at Elmhurst College in 2011 teaching an Indian Music course and Hindustani classical voice lessons.

-- December 2010 found him in India as a “groupie” for the Swara Nada Yatra Tablaphilia Tour in Karnataka co-led by Pandits Nagarajrao Havaldar and Samir Chatterjee.
+- December 2010 found Harbold in Karnataka as a “groupie” for the Swara Nada Yatra–Tablaphilia concert tour co-led by Pts.
+Nagarajrao Havaldar and Samir Chatterjee.

-- In 2008, Harbold was accepted to the National Endowment for the Humanities Summer Institute in India—Bharata Darshan: Past and Present in the Study of Indian History and Culture, an extraordinary study experience with world-class scholars such as Romila Thapar in Shimla, Delhi, and Agra.
+- In 2008, Dr. Harbold participated in the National Endowment for the Humanities Summer Institute in India—Bharata Darshan: Past and Present in the Study of Indian History and Culture, an extraordinary study experience with world-class scholars such as Romila Thapar, Shereen Ratnagar, and Sunil Kumar in Shimla, Delhi, and Agra.